tanim0la/cairo-tutorial/content/cairo-smart-contract.md

 - the trait describes what functions a contract must have,
 - and the annotation (which we will introduce shortly) tells the trait how it should behave, in this case, as a contract interface.

-It is not possible to define functions in the `impl` block that are not part of the implemented interface - we will see later another option for defining extra functions.
+It is not possible to implement the functions that are not part of the defined interface - we will see later another option for implementing extra functions.

 The code below extends the Counter contract by defining a trait and providing implementations for the functions declared within it: